Summer Session

 • FOR SEPTEMBER TERM ONLY: Does it take advantage of campus and city sites and resources or involve pedagogically creative activities that would be difficult to include during a regular academic quarter?

 You will also be asked if you would like to teach your course in-person, remotely, or have no preference.
-We tend to emphasize remotely taught courses during Summer Quarter as College students need the flexibility they provide.
-September Term will offer a mix of in-person and remotely taught undergraduate courses, aimed at second, third, and fourth-year students in the College.
+We tend to emphasize remotely taught courses during Summer Session as College students need the flexibility they provide.